elizarov/SerializationByConvention/README.md

 }
 ```

-Add this interface to a `Serializable` annotation to instruct compiler to implement it for us:
+Add this interface to a `Serializable` annotation to instruct compiler to implement it for us for a `Person` class:

 ```kotlin
 @Serializable(DataOutputWriter::class, DataInputReader::class)